maufz/creative-element/readme.md

 # creative-element

-A lightweight library to easily create HTML elements
+A lightweight utility which simplifies the creation of HTML elements

 ## Install